 Receiving a paycheck is nice, but some workdays are filled with stress.
 Cranky co-workers, snotty clients, broken machinery, and even a soggy lunchtime sandwich can fill you with tension and tempt you to drink or use as an escape.
-We’ve all been there, but you can maintain sobriety with several stress relieving and meditative activities that are positive and natural.
+We’ve all been there, but you can maintain sobriety after a hard work day with several stress relieving and meditative activities that are positive and natural.

 Start De-Stressing on the Commute Home

 Don’t expect the stress of the day to disappear magically as soon as you walk into your home.
 Instead, use the commute home as a starting point for stress relief as you practice deep breathing and muscle relaxation.